Many MS symptoms seem invisible to other people. They may affect you greatly but no one seems to notice. This can be very frustrating and upsetting.

 It may be worth thinking back to when you were first learning about MS. Had you heard of spasticity?
 Could you explain nerve pain?
 These are quite difficult concepts to get to grips with.
-For most people, these things will be outside their personal experience and general knowledge so it will be a steep learning curve for them to understand what you are going through.
-You might need to explain several times or in different ways so that they appreciate your difficulties.
+For most people, these things will be outside their personal experience.
+You might need to explain several times or in different ways so they understand how they affect you.

 They put two and two together and get five!

 People can be very quick to jump to conclusions.
-If you are wobbly on your feet and walking up the High Street after pub closing time they may assume you’ve had a bit too much alcohol.
+If you are wobbly on your feet walking up the High Street after pub closing time, they may assume you’ve had too much alcohol.
 If it’s 10am, they may still assume the same thing.
 The chances are that they will not consider MS balance symptoms as a possibility.

 You are doing a great job of hiding it

 Perhaps you are doing a better job of hiding your symptoms than you realised!
-Concealing the full effects of symptoms can be counterproductive if everyone assumes you are OK when you really aren’t.
-Would a bit more openness be better?
+If everyone assumes you are OK when you really aren’t, perhaps being more open about your symptoms would be better?

 You could wear a T shirt that says “Can you see my invisible symptoms?”
 It might help!